DarkSnakeX/DarkySecurityURL/README.md

 # DarkySecurityURL
-A discord bot that uses the VirusTotal API to check if links might be malicious or not.
+A discord bot that uses the VirusTotal API to check if links and files might be malicious or not.

 # Description
 This bot analyzes all the messages that users send and when it finds a link it analyzes it using